MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 * <strong>Nano Server</strong> - the smallest Windows Server image, with support for the .NET Core APIs.
 * <strong>Windows 10 IoT Core</strong> - a version of Windows used by hardware manufacturers for small Internet of Things devices that run ARM or x86/x64 processors.

 As mentioned earlier, container images are composed of a series of layers.
 Each layer contains a set of files that, when overlaid together, represent your container image.
 Because of the layered nature of containers, you don't have to always target a base image to build a Windows container.
 Instead, you could target another image that already carries the framework you want.
 For example, the .NET team publishes a [.NET core image](https://hub.docker.com/_/microsoft-dotnet-core) that carries the .NET core runtime.
-It saves users from needing to duplicate the process of installing .NET core--instead they can re-use the layers of this container image.
+It saves users from needing to duplicate the process of installing .NET core–instead they can re-use the layers of this container image.
 The .NET core image itself is built based upon Nano Server.

 For more details, see [Container Base Images](../manage-containers/container-base-images.md).